quadra-game/quadra/packages/readme.txt

 -----------

-This is the official release @VERSION@ of Quadra, a full-featured multiplayer action puzzle game for the X Window System and Svgalib.
+This is the official release @VERSION@ of Quadra, a full-featured multiplayer action puzzle game for the X Window System.
+Features
-Features include:
+include:

  - Recursive block chaining
  - Block shadow